wearvr/pimax-vr-unity-sdk-instructions/docs/troubleshooting.md

   <img alt="Pimax Logo" width="200px" src="assets/PimaxSteamLogo.png">
 </p>

-This issue can commonly occurs when Graphics card drivers are out of date.
+This issue can commonly occur when Graphics card drivers are out of date.
 Pimax relies on relatively recent software, and it is worth updating your graphics card drivers and performing a full system restart to attempt to solve issues on first-time startup.

 #### My Pimax device is very demanding on my computers hardware, even when running a simple VR experience.